Nazi Party rally grounds: Ehrenhalle (Hall of Honour)

-During the Party Congress of 1929 the then unfinished "Hall of Honour" was first used to memorialize dead.
+During the Party Congress of 1929 the then unfinished Ehrenhalle was first used to memorialize dead.
 During the Third Reich the Nazis used the site primarily as a commemoration for the fallen soldiers of World War I and commemoration of the 16 dead of the "Hitlerputsch" (the so-called "Martyrs of the NS Movement") (Beer Hall Putsch) on 9 November 1923 in Munich.
 Hitler, accompanied by SS leader Heinrich Himmler and SA leader Viktor Lutze, strode through the arena over the 240-meter-long granite path from the main grandstand to the terrace of the Ehrenhalle and showed the Nazi salute there.
 The ritual was the climax of the celebration.